PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

 Another way is ESV control (control of contractility or inotropy)

 * Internal control
-    * The Frank-Sterling Law of the Heart: The force of contraction (SV) is directly proportional to the stretch of the cardiac muscle (EDV)
+    * The Frank-Sterling Law of the Heart: The force of contraction (SV) is directly proportional to the stretch of the cardiac muscle (EDV). **Always on the test**
         * Heterometric autoregulation
             * The effect of "preload" or EDV on stroke volume
             * As EDV increases, SV increases, until the heart is so far extended that the actin and myosin are too streatched to interact